Council for Public Health Nursing

 - Public Health Nursing Manual

 - Public Health Nursing Preceptor Handbook

 - Public Health Nursing Brochure

 You may request copies of this brochure at no cost by sending an e-mail to the Center for Local Public Health Services at email@example.com.

 This presentation could be used with students, for recruitment of nurses, or to explain about public health nursing to groups or other audiences.

-The mission of the Council for Public Health Nursing is to provide leadership, expertise, and advocacy related to public health nursing practice, standards, and issues.
+Missouri Council for Public Health Nursing provides leadership, expertise, and advocacy related to public health nursing practice, standards, and issues.